✅ Hot stamping clichés: what they are and how they are produced

 - Labels and bottles

-- Book covers
+- Editorial covers

-- Leather goods and accessories
+- Leather goods and leather goods

 - Business cards and invitations